Plant disease forecasting

 Disease triangle

 A host can be susceptible or resistant.
 The stages of a host plant also determine the development of diseases.
-Some pathogen attack in seedling stages, while other infect when plant is grown-up.
-The outbreak of a disease also depends upon the population of plant.
-Densely populated plantation favors, while scattered plantation suppress the disease epidemics.
+Some pathogens attack in seedling stages, while others infect when the plant is grown-up.
+The outbreak of a disease also depends upon the population of plants.
+Densely populated plantations favors, while scattered plantations suppress the disease epidemics.

 2. Pathogen factors

-Based on previous history or survey data the presence of a determine the disease epidemics.
-Data on amount of inoculum, their germination, dispersal, incubation period, sporulation, perenating stages are essential for disease forecasting system for accurate prediction of disease.
+Based on the previous history or survey data, the presence of a pathogen determine the disease epidemics.
+Data on the amount of inoculum, their germination, dispersal, incubation period, sporulation, perenating stages are essential for the disease forecasting system for accurate prediction of disease.

 3. Environment factors